Correlation between multiple scattering angle and ionization energy loss for fast electrons: Introduction

-At sufficiently high energies, when both scattering and ionization processes are quantum mechanical, it becomes more appropriate to compare relative contributions from different correlation mechanisms by counting the minimal necessary number of interactions of the fast charged particle with electrons and nucleus within one atom in the medium.
-The above mentioned correlation of the electron density with the location of the deflecting atomic nucleus requires at least a two-photon exchange, in which one photon is exchanged with the static but highly charged nucleus, causing deflection of the incident charged particle, while another photon is exchanged with the knocked-out electron, transferring it energy.
-But a positive correlation must exist even at the one-photon exchange level, when a virtual photon knocks out an atomic electron, imparting it energy and transverse momentum simultaneously.
-That mechanism, being of the lowest order in the electron charge, should ultimately dominate at high energy.
+At sufficiently high energies, when both scattering and ionization processes are quantum mechanical, it becomes possible to compare contributions from different correlation mechanisms by counting the minimal necessary number of interactions of the fast charged particle with electrons and the nucleus within a single atom in the medium.
+The mentioned correlation of the electron density with the location of the deflecting atomic nucleus requires at least two-photon exchange, in which one photon is exchanged with the static but highly charged nucleus, efficiently deflecting the incident charged particle, while another one is exchanged with the knocked-out electron, transferring it energy.
+But a positive correlation must arise even at the single-photon exchange level, when a virtual photon knocks out an atomic electron, imparting it transverse momentum and energy simultaneously.
+That mechanism, being of the lowest order in the small electromagnetic coupling constant, should dominate in the high-energy, quantum-mechanical domain.

-Besides comparing different effects in single scattering, it is important to take into account that targets for high-energy particles are usually made sufficiently thick.
-The correlation may then be attenuated by multiple interactions with different atoms.
-In this regard, it is crucial that Coulomb scattering of point-like charged particles permits significant momentum transfers in single scatterings, contributing both to Rutherford ``tails'' at large deflection angles, and to an anomalous (logarithmically modified) diffusion at typical angles.
-That does not conflict with the dominance of the single-photon exchange in the correlation.
+Besides comparing magnitudes of different effects in single scattering, it is important to take into account that targets for energetic, highly penetrating particles are usually made thick enough, in order to increase the deflection angle or the interaction rate.
+Certain types of angle-energy correlation may then be ruined by multiple interactions with different atoms.
+In this regard, it is essential that Coulomb scattering of pointlike charged particles involves significant momentum transfers in single scatterings, contributing both to Rutherford ``tails'' at large deflection angles \cite{Moliere,Bethe,Scott} and to an anomalous (logarithmically modified) diffusion at typical angles \cite{Bond-Moliere}.
+That should support the dominance of single-photon exchange in the correlation.